Guido & Maurizio De Angelis: Film scores

 Although they released many standalone albums, it is for their soundtrack work for which the De Angelis brothers are best known.
 Out of their many scores, which include the main theme for the 1983 Italian cult movie Yor, the Hunter from the Future, undoubtedly the most famous and popular are those composed for the Bud Spencer & Terence Hill action/adventure/comedy films, starting with Hill's "Trinity" Spaghetti Western trilogy.
 Most of their theme songs for the comedy duo's films were hits in every country where the films were released, became equally popular as the films themselves and almost synonymous with them.
 Their song "Dune Buggy", for the 1974 film Watch Out, We're Mad, topped the European charts.

-Their scores included many cult Italian films such as Trinity Is Still My Name, Torso, High Crime, The Violent Professionals, Chino, Street Law, Violent Rome, The Big Racket, Mannaja, The Mountain of the Cannibal God, Killer Fish, and A Blade in the Dark.
+Their scores included many cult Italian films such as Trinity Is Still My Name, Torso, High Crime, The Violent Professionals, Chino, Street Law, Violent Rome, The Big Racket, Mannaja, Slave of the Cannibal God, Killer Fish, and A Blade in the Dark.
 In 1978, they did an alternate version of the title song for The Return of the Saint TV show starring Ian Ogilvy.
 Their song "Taking It Easy" was used in the European versions of the show, where another version was used in English-speaking countries.

 They are also known for their work on animated series, having composed original songs for Italian-dubbed anime (such as Doraemon, Ashita no Joe and Galaxy Express 999) and European series (such as Around the World with Willy Fog).
 They also composed the music for the cartoon series Dogtanian and the Three Muskehounds and Bobobobs.